Mustang Owners Club of Victoria Inc.

 At first instance, whether your car is unregistered or currently registered then you will need to obtain a roadworthy certificate which is good for 30 days from the date of issue.
 You will then need to contact one of the scheme officers to book the scheme inspection date and time.
 If you are not yet a member your membership will need to be tabled, so don’t rush in with your RWC or it may expire before you are able to apply for the scheme.
 Once you have your club member number you can ring a club inspection officer.

-At the inspection we will then check the vehicle, VIN and engine number, take photographs of your car and stamp your completed VicRoads scheme application form (available on VicRoads website) and complete the contract between yourself and the club regarding the use of the permit which will include that you keep the car in a roadworthy condition and that you attend at least four functions throughout the year.
+At the inspection we will then check the vehicle, VIN and engine number, take photographs of your car and sign and stamp your completed VicRoads Club Permit Scheme scheme application form & Vehicle Eligibility form (available on VicRoads website) and complete the contract between yourself and the club regarding the use of the permit which will include that you keep the car in a roadworthy condition and that you attend at least four functions throughout the year.
 We will need to see your current club lanyard as you need to be a financial member.
 If the vehicle has not been registered before then we will need to sight your Import (DOTARS) approval or sight previous registration records, if you do not have these you will need receipts of ownerships so that these can be checked.
-The use of the vehicle and log book will be explained to you.
+If your vehicle has been imported after the 1st of July 2021 then a 17 character VIN number is required. (see below) The use of the vehicle and log book will be explained to you.

 So that the club knows that you understand the log book scheme, you will be asked to sign a contract between yourself and the club.